 Form a support system and keep them involved

 The weight of the world may feel like it's on your shoulders, but it is not.
-This CPS case will allow you to involve your support system in an effort to help maintain some normalcy in your child’s life during the case.
-The more involved that you are the more your family’s cultural, linguistic, educational, religious and other needs will be considered and implemented within safety, service and visitation planning.
+This CPS case will allow you to involve your support system to help maintain some normalcy in your child’s life during the case.
+The more involved you are, the more your family’s cultural, linguistic, educational, religious, and other needs will be considered and implemented within safety, service, and visitation planning.

-Your child’s circumstances are changing, and a visitation plan must take those changes into consideration
+Your child’s circumstances are changing, and a visitation plan must consider those changes.

 As your child's needs change during a case, the visitation plan should change as well.
-At the outset of a case, your child may be limited to only supervised visitation with their mother and even with you.
-However, as you show that you are capable of having unsupervised care with your child greater latitude will be provided to you in this regard.
-However, to get to the point where you are having unsupervised visitation with your child you need to first take advantage of the time you are afforded at the beginning of the case.
+Your child may be limited to only supervised visitation with their mother and even with you at the outset of a case.
+However, as you show that you can have unsupervised care with your child, greater latitude will be provided to you in this regard.
+However, to get to the point where you have unsupervised visitation with your child, you need to take advantage of the time you are afforded at the beginning of the case.

-CPS will want your child to be able to have visitation sessions occur in a "home-like" environment.
+CPS will want your child to be able to have visitation sessions that occur in a "home-like" environment.
 Sometimes this means that you will be able to have visitation in the home of a family member.
-At the outset of a case, it may mean that you see your child at a CPS facility or other court-ordered supervised visitation facility.
+It may mean that you see your child at a CPS facility or other court-ordered supervised visitation facility at the outset of a case.
 Chairs, couches, games, and toys will likely be available for you all to engage with.
 It isn't your living room, but it is as close as you can get at that moment.

 The schedule and needs of your child and you will be a part of this analysis.
-If you have a work schedule that lends itself to frequent, shorter visits during the day you should raise this point with the CPS caseworker.
+If you have a work schedule that lends itself to frequent, shorter visits during the day, you should raise this point with the CPS caseworker.
 Your visitation session for your child should reflect this availability.
 The same can be said for your child’s medical needs.
 You should be involved as much as possible in the medical appointments that your child has to attend.
-Communicating your child’s needs as well as your willingness to participate in their daily care is very important.
+Communicating your child’s needs and your willingness to participate in their daily care is essential.

-Ultimately, whatever discussions and planning that are had with CPS, you and your family should be geared towards achieving a permanency goal for your child.
-If the permanency goal is to place your child with an aunt or uncle, then that aunt or uncle should be a huge part of the planning process.
-If the permanency goal involves you moving closer to where your child lives now and taking over as managing conservator then you need to show CPS that you are moving towards that goal.
+Ultimately, whatever discussions and planning with CPS, you and your family should be geared towards achieving a permanency goal for your child.
+If the permanency goal is to place your child with an aunt or uncle, that aunt or uncle should be a huge part of the planning process.
+If the permanency goal involves moving closer to where your child lives now and taking over as managing conservator, you need to show CPS that you are moving towards that goal.

 No matter what your role has been in your child’s life, you can look at this CPS case as the beginning of a new life for you and your child.
-If you are gaining a stronger relationship with your child and are bonding well it could be that you are going to be named as the likely permanent managing conservator of your child.
-This is great news for you, and you will be given increased access and decision-making capabilities by the judge in order to further this goal.
+If you are gaining a stronger relationship with your child and are bonding well, it could be that you are going to be named as the likely permanent managing conservator of your child.
+This is great news for you, and the judge will give you increased access and decision-making capabilities to further this goal.
 However, your willingness to participate in the process early can have a tremendous impact on the case later on.

 What role can you play if your child is being placed into foster care?

-With that said, you will have an opportunity to play a role when it comes to providing input to CPS about where your child should be placed.
-Your extended family, friends and the resources available in your child’s community should be noted and implemented into your child’s case.
-CPS even has a Family Group Decision Making process that will allow all of you to provide input as to the future and immediate housing of your child.
-Common goals in this scenario would include enabling your family to feel involved in the planning process, to increase the frequency with which you and your family are able to visit your child, and a gradual sharing of the tasks necessary in helping to raise your child on a day to day basis.
+With that said, you will have an opportunity to play a role in providing input to CPS about where your child should be placed.
+Your extended family, friends, and the resources available in your child’s community should be noted and implemented in your child’s case.
+CPS even has a Family Group Decision Making process that will allow all of you to provide input about your child's future and immediate housing.
+Common goals in this scenario would include enabling your family to feel involved in the planning process, to increase the frequency with which you and your family can visit your child, and a gradual sharing of the tasks necessary in helping to raise your child on a day to day basis.

-What are the expectations that are in place for you in relation to this case?
+What are the expectations that are in place for you about this case?

-You and CPS will work to identify appropriate expectations and behaviors in relation to your child for the extent of your case.
+You and CPS will work to identify appropriate expectations and behaviors about your child for the extent of your case.
 Successful visitation is oftentimes dependent on the following types of behaviors:

--calling in advance of a visit in the event that you will not be able to attend
+- -calling in advance of a visit if you will not be able to attend

 Interested in learning more about the nuts and bolts of a CPS investigation in Texas?
 Contact the Law Office of Bryan Fagan